 Language

-Thelanguage parameter controls tokenization and stemming behavior for a text search field.
+Thelanguage parameter controls tokenization and stemming behavior for a full-text searchable field.
 It determines how text is analyzed during indexing and search: how words are split into tokens and, when stemming is enabled, which language-specific rules are used to reduce words to their root forms.

 The default language is "en" (English).
 You can specify a language using either its short code or full name (e.g., "fr" or "french").
 See the Stemming section for an example using "language": "french".